-75. To escalate the resilience of Forest Farmer Groups (KTH) in Sukabumi Regency in facing climate change, it is necessary to provide them with extensive knowledge about climate change adaptation.
-Thus, the capacity of farmers who are members of KTH could increase which makes them a-more resilient community in facing climate change in the future.

-76. To face these challenges, there would be participatory research about the relation of social, ecology, and economy of community in facing climate change.
+6175.
+To escalate the resilience of Forest Farmer Groups (KTH) in Sukabumi Regency in facing climate change, it is necessary to provide them with extensive knowledge about climate change adaptation.
+Thus, the capacity of farmers who are members of KTH could increase which makes them more resilient in facing climate change.76.
+To face these challenges, there would be participatory research about the relation of social, ecology, and economy of community in facing climate change.
 Because it is participatory research, researcher team will work with members of a community to understand and resolve community problems, to empower community members, and to democratize research.

-77. Within that research,

-it requires a document module containing informations and data related to climate change adaptation and economic resilience would be produced.
+6277.
+Within that research, a document module containing informationinformations and data related to climate change adaptation and economic resilience would be produced.
 This module would be used as a tool for farmers to understand various things about climate change related to their activities in agriculture.
 This module is written using popular language yet still based on scientific data therefore it is easily accepted by the farmers.
-The module is designed to be accessible for public through the websites of each consortiums, local government websites, and disseminated through training activities.
-In the future, tThe module would also be distributed through an information system network at the village level-that would be built in the future, as an information sharing tool, and directly integrated with the Natural Resources Information System (SIBERALAM).
-Thereafter, each disseminations related to community activities would be presented creatively, attractively, and easily accessible through the social mediainformation system network.
+The module is designed to be accessible for the public public through the websites of each consortiumeonsortiums, local government websites, and disseminated through training activities.
+In the future, the module would also be distributed through an information system network at the village level, as an information sharing tool, and directly integrated with the Natural Resources Information System (SIBERALAM).
+Besides that, this information system can be a coordination hub to exchange information between development partners, to avoid overlap, and also support synergies between relevant initiatives.
+Thereafter, each disseminations related to community activities would be presented creatively, attractively, and easily accessible through social through the social media.

-78. In addition, it is necessary to strengthen the synergy between KTH and the Regional Government, both in substance and in technical aspects.
-This is necessary to build a common understanding in accomplishing accomplish land rehabilitation, as well as to escalate technical capacity in land management and the preparation of infrastructure for processing forest and land products.
-This synergy also requires the support of multi stakeholders multistakeholders, KTH, and also CSO's in a cross-sector collaborative forum.
+6378.
+In addition, it is necessary to strengthen the synergy between KTH and the Regional Government, both in substance and in technical aspects.
+This is necessary to build a common understanding in accomplishing land rehabilitation, as well as to escalate technical capacity in land management and the preparation of infrastructure for processing forest and land products.
+This synergy also requires the support of multi stakeholders, KTH, and also CSO's in a cross-sector collaborative forum.